acg-team/ProPIP/README.md

 ----
 #### Licence

-     * Castor is a computer program whose purpose is to infer phylogentic trees
+     * ProPIP is a computer program whose purpose is to infer phylogentic trees
      * under indel-aware and indel-non-aware substitution models for nucleotide,
      * protein, and codon datasets
      *